CS-512-Recsys/Recsys/README.md

 # Recsys

-Datasets: `MovieLens`, `Netflix`.
+Datasets: `MovieLens`
-Build a Recommender system using Graph Neural Networks.
+Comparitive study of Recommender system .

 ## How to use